jrlagrone/rbcpack/docs/source/Utilities/index.rst

 These files compute optimal parameters for CRBC/DAB boundaries for the scalar wave equation.
 It is appropriate to use these values for most homogeneous problems such as Maxwell's equations or accoustics.
+There are two functions provided:
+*optimal_cosines* and *optimal_cosinesP*. *optimal_cosines* computes optimal
+cosine parameters and the optimal number of recursions based on an user provided error tolerance. *optimal_cosines* computes the optimal cosine parameters based on an user provided number of recursions.
+The usage is documented in the header file optimal_cosines.h.

 These routines are available in the `RBCPack Bitbucket Reposistory <https://bitbucket.org/rbcpack/rbcpack>`_ or can be downloaded directly :download:`optimal_cosines.tar.gz <optimal_cosines.tar.gz>`.